grssmnn2/liri-node-app/README.md

 LIRI APP
 Using the command line and node JS:

-enter "my-tweets" and username to access last 20 tweets
+enter "my-tweets" to access last 20 tweets

 enter "spotify-this-song" and song title to access song information